Art & Craft, DIY ideas and Tutorials - Craftbuds

 DIY Toddler Train Costume | Craft Buds

 3. Gather materials from around your house for the other elements of the choo-choo train.
 Have fun!
 Cut 6 circles out from cardboard for your wheels.
-I printed off this train wheel clipart (resize as desired) and used a glue stick to adhere to each of the cardboard wheels.
-I think they turned out so cute, and they were much easier than drawing my own.
+I printed off this train wheel clipart (resize as desired) and used a glue stick to adhere to each cardboard wheel.
+I think they turned out so cute, and they were much more straightforward than drawing my own.

 4. I used an oatmeal container with a toilet paper tube stuck inside (not pictured) for the train’s “nose.”
 Any time I could, I cut the boxes and inserted one shape into another to make them fit snugly.
 After you get the shape of the box to your liking, spray paint it!
 This is more secure than taping.